 ☐ Have someone else do yardwork, if possible.

-Cockroaches are a common household pest.
+Cockroaches and mice are common household pests.
 They also produce allergens.

 ☐ Keep your kitchen clean and dry.
 A leaky faucet or drain can attract roaches.